Toygarr/Toygarr/README.md

 Natural Language Processing
 ```

-My	strictly confidential plan is that creating a difference in computational neuroscience.
-I believe that brain is complex as much as the enormous universe, and has countless uncovered and unknown arguments are awaiting to be solved. <br/> Research is all we need, and being better than yesterday.
+My	strictly confidential plan is that creating a difference in computational neuroscience. <br/> Research is all we need, and being better than yesterday.

  _____